Responsive design means that your site will look good on any device - desktop, tablet, and mobile.

 - iOS and Android apps available

-- Weebly offers a free plan
+- Weebly offers a free plan with eCommerce

 - Impossible to view both desktop and mobile sites when editing